 It seems that the waves of change are not going to subside anytime soon.
-As AI and other advanced technologies permeate the workplace, flipping mindsets, learning new behaviours and skills and shaping organizational cultures are causing us to radically rethink work in ways that maximize the intelligences of both humans and machines.
+As AI and other advanced technologies permeate the workplace, flipping mindsets, learning new behaviours and skills and shaping organisational cultures are causing us to radically rethink work in ways that maximize the intelligence of both humans and machines.
 Leading companies are recognizing that these technologies are most effective when they complement humans, not replace them.
 There is also growing recognition that AI tools require human oversight.
 Many organizations lack readiness for this kind of impact and are not proactive in addressing the widening gap between AI and other emerging advanced technologies with the vital people factor.
-As humans and machines work together even more, connectedness, creative conversations and effective explanations will be at the very heart of collaboration between people and machines, as we move towards radically rethinking work.
+As humans and machines work together, even more, connectedness, creative conversations, and effective explanations will be at the very heart of the collaboration between people and machines, as we move towards radically rethinking work and maximizing intelligence.

-Closing the “readiness gap” – what can organizations do about it?
+Closing the “readiness gap” – what can organisations do about it?

 New 21st century data tools

 To stimulate business growth amidst high levels of disruption in operating environments, organisations are required to observe their environments, select, interpret and act on data, information and knowledge in their efforts to adapt and grow.
 For example Amazon now has 100,000 robots in operation, which has shortened training for holiday workers to less than two days.
 Walmart recently deployed virtual reality technology to improve its in-store training and effectively simulate customer environments.
 Manufacturers such as Airbus and Nissan are finding ways to use collaborative robots, or “co-bots,” that work side by side with workers in factories.